Definition of Linux HugePages

 How does HugePages Work in Linux?

-Now, it is time for our understanding of the working of hugepages in Linux.
-In modern day architecture, multiple page size support is provided, for example, x86 CPUs have capability of supporting 4K and 2M page sizes (if architectural support is present, 1G of page size is also supported) and ia64 supports 4K, 8K, 64K, 256K and so on.
+Now, it is time to understand the working of hugepages in Linux.
+In modern-day architecture, multiple page size support is provided; for example, x86 CPUs can support 4K and 2M page sizes (if architectural support is available, 1G page size is also supported), whereas ia64 supports 4K, 8K, 64K, 256K, and so on.
 There are many such examples.
-Hugepages have something known as translation lookaside buffer (abbreviated as TLB) which facilitates caching of virtual to physical translations.
-With bigger and bigger physical memory now getting available, the optimization of the scarce TLB resource in supporting hugepages are getting more and more critical.
+Hugepages have something known as a translation lookaside buffer (abbreviated as TLB) which facilitates caching of virtual to physical translations.
+With bigger and bigger physical memory now getting available, optimizing the scarce TLB resource in supporting hugepages is becoming more critical.

-Now that we have a fair idea of the importance, it is very important to know some common parameters, so as to make the flow of information in subsequent paragraph seamless.
-HugePages_Total is one such parameter which mentions the size of the pool of huge pages.
-HugePages_Free denotes the number of the hugepages from the pool which is not allocated yet.
-HugePages_Rsvd denotes the reserved number of huge pages, but these pages are not yet allocated and just “reserved”.
-HugePages_Surp is the “surplus” pages which is a number above and beyond the current hugepages the system needs currently.
+Now that we have a fair idea of the importance, it is very important to know some common parameters so as to make the flow of information in subsequent paragraphs seamless.
+HugePages_Total is one such parameter that mentions the size of the pool of huge pages.
+HugePages_Free represents the number of hugepages in the pool that has yet to be allocated.
+HugePages_Rsvd specifies the number of reserved large pages, although these pages have not yet been allocated and are just “reserved.”
+HugePages_Surp is the number of “surplus” pages over and above the current hugepages the system requires.

-Now the reserved hugepages return to the pool of hugepages when freed up by a task and also reserved hugepages memory inside kernel can’t be used for any other purposes along with incapability of swapping out under memory pressure.
-Now the pre-allocation of the hugepages is done to the kernel and once the allocation is complete a user with privilege as appropriate can use either map system call or calls from a shared memory system for using huge pages.
-Persistent hugepages can be allocated on the kernel boot line command by administrator when one changes the nr_hugepages parameter.
-This allocation can be freeing up hugepages as well, if required.
+Now the reserved hugepages return to the pool of hugepages when freed up by a task.
+Once the allocation is complete, a user with privilege as appropriate can use either map system call or calls from a shared memory system for using huge pages.
+When the nr_hugepages option changes, the administrator can allocate persistent hugepages on the kernel boot line command.
+This allocation can free up hugepages as well if required.

 Examples of Linux HugePages

-In this section, we will go through all the options we have talked about earlier through a particular example.
+In this section, we will go through all the options we discussed earlier through a particular example.

 Example #1